Drones in wildfire management: XPRIZE Wildfire

+The competition aims to revolutionize wildfire management by fostering advancements in AI, robotics, and remote sensing technologies.
+Participants include a diverse array of organizations, from startups like FireSwarm to academic institutions and established aerospace companies.

 Integration

 Drones are gradually becoming an integral part of the fight against wildfires in the United States, Canada, Australia, Europe, and Thailand.

 United States

 The United States is experiencing longer wildfire seasons.
 According to the U.S. Forest Service, the changing climate has led to longer wildfire season and increased expense in fighting fires.
-I 2018, the President passed an executive order on wildfire management that called for an increased use of drones.
+In 2018, the President passed an executive order on wildfire management that called for an increased use of drones.

-In the year 2008, NASA's Ikhana unmanned aerial vehicle (UAV) was used in the battle against more than 300 wildfires raging in California.
+In 2008, NASA's Ikhana unmanned aerial vehicle (UAV) was used in the battle against more than 300 wildfires raging in California.
 Matrice 600 (M600) was used during the Woodbury Fire on June 8, 2019, about 5 miles northwest of Superior, Arizona.

-In the year 2013, the National Guard used a drone for the first time in Yosemite National Park to find a crew that lost connection to the commander.
+In 2013, the National Guard used a drone for the first time in Yosemite National Park to find a crew that lost connection to the commander.
 The drones helped in finding the crew in five minutes.

 Los Angeles Fire Department first used firefighting drones 2017.
 In the same year, the federal firefighters used UAVs on 340 wildfires in Oregon.
 The firefighters made use of drones in 12 states, according to the Department of Interior.
 Drones were used in 2016 fires in California.
 The drones are being used by Forest Service crews, Bureau of Land Management and the Oregon Department of Forestry.